How Custom Leggings Are Produced at Scale

 • Repeating the same style across seasons

-• 0.5 cm fit differences multiply across thousands of units
+• 0.5 cm fit difference multiplies across thousands

 My Experience Scaling Custom Leggings Production